NOTE109

 In recent years, the concept of “degrowth” has come up as a result of reflection on the excesses of capitalism.
 I see degrowth as a movement that seeks to manage the country and benefit the people in an essential sense.
 From a realistic perspective, degrowth means low growth.
 Japan today may be putting together a degrowth model.

 Sooner or later, Japan will have to overcome its aging population and put a stop to its population decline.
 At the same time, it needs to establish a model that can maintain a prosperous society even with low growth, and present it to the world as the Japanese model.
 I have even come to think that this is the mission that has been imposed on Japan today.
-(Kitajima Kei)
+(Kei Kitajima)

 ※Translating Japanese articles into English with AI